 We acknowledge our board of Directors for their commitment to our values and their strategic guidance; delivering access to great programs and community initiatives.

-WYAC currently has six (6) Directors comprising five (5) Member-Directors and one (1) Independent Director.
+WYAC currently has eight (8) Directors comprising eight (7) Member-Directors who represent the four (4) Land Committees and one (1) Independent Director.